jasminkarki/emotion-classification/README.md

 Emotion Classification
 ==============================

-A short description of the project.
+This is a multi-class emotion classification project.

 Project Organization
 ------------